 Like the bench press, the most critical factor in correctly executing the squat is the pathway the weight must travel on during the exercise.

 The weight must be centered horizontally and vertically about the shoulders and spine of your body.
 Your feet placement and rotation determine how much pressure you want to apply to the front, back, inside, and outside of your legs and butt.
-Many people also read how do you shape a sexy round butt.

 How feet placement and rotation work the legs and butt: